 Prerequisite: Completion of any other business/ marketing course.
 Exceptions may be made with Instructor approval required.
+Credit Type: Career & Technical Education or Elective

 Do you have business management potential?
 This course looks at business from the manager's eyes and includes job search, selling, economics, advertising and promotion, human relations, and management training.
 Hands-on project based activities are emphasized and may include presentations to outside groups, role-playing, and working with local a business to develop a promotion plan.
 Students are active participants in DECA.
 Students who meet the requirements may receive college credit through the CTE Dual Credit program.